google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 supports WebM and has the VP8 and Vorbis codecs, it will play chrome.webm, if not, it will check if it can play MPEG-4 videos with the avc1.42E01E and mp4a.40.2 codecs, and so forth.
+Check out
+<a href='//www.xiph.org/video/vid1.shtml' title='Highly entertaining and informative video guide to digital video'>A Digital Media Primer for Geeks</a>
+to find out more about how video and audio work on the web.

 This approach has several advantages over serving different HTML or server-side scripting, especially on mobile:

 * Developers can list formats in order of preference.
-* Native client-side switching reduces latency: only one request is made to get content.
+* Native client-side switching reduces latency; only one request is made to get content.
 * Letting the browser choose a format is simpler, quicker and potentially more reliable than using a server-side support database with user-agent detection.